crybx/git-references/my-git-cheatsheet.md

 add key to server (on a Linux box serving as a Git server):

 `cat ~/.ssh/id_rsa.pub | ssh user@hostname 'cat >> ~/.ssh/authorized_keys'`

+### see all your config values and where they are set

+`git config --list --show-origin`